this-is-tobi/elastic-kibana-docker/README.md

  - kibana

 Note:
 * Containers are already set-up to communicate together
+* This project contains a data sample (movies_elastic.json) that is up to use
+* Do not upload data file that is more dans 100mb (this case need more configuration in the docker-compose file)
 * Every edit in the local data folder will automatically be reflected in the elasticsearch container (data folder)
 * Security isn't setup in containers (don't use this docker-compose for production)